Major steps in a Divisional Court appeal

 Deadlines and requirements for documents filed in Divisional Court Appeals

 If the information in this chart conflicts with the Rules, the Rules govern.
 Certain special timelines apply to appeals under the Child, Youth and Family Services Act, 2017 (CYFSA).
 See Rule 38 of the Family Law Rules for specific information.
-Parties should also review any applicable practice directions issued by the Divisional Court and published on the Superior Court of Justice website.
+Parties should also review any Divisional Court practice directions published on the Superior Court of Justice website.

 See “Tips on completing forms in Divisional Court ” for special rules related to counting days for timelines with weekends, holidays and time less than seven days.